minetonight/darts-window-cricket/roadmap.md

     promted and failed with:
     + "lets go to next level. how to add complex check for impossible cases of: {1x 20; 1x 19; 4x 18}. try to count also darts used and dont allow more than three darts"

+    )) replays: add step forward and step backwards buttons, that are enablec when a replay is paused

+    ) between undo buttons add abort match icon that leaves the current game and updates the metadata and saves a game file with name starting with aborted
+    )) add continue aborted matches on homescreen that loads list of aborted game and lets you pick.
+    ))) the list have back, delete and continue buttons below.

     ) bugfixes:
-v   )) 3.0.0 - undo opponents turn was adding extra phantom scores. v   )) 3.0.0 - replay end kicks you out to homescreen, not to history
-    )) read text - "list index out of range" on my phone, for non-first file.
-Depends on export feature v   )) double tap to use a list item in replays or stats ))
+v   )) 3.0.0 - undo opponents turn was adding extra phantom scores. v   )) 3.0.0 - replay end kicks you out to homescreen, not to history v   )) double tap to use a list item in replays or stats v   )) read text - "list index out of range" on my phone, for non-first file.
+Depends on export feature v   )) sort the files by the date and time written in the filenames